 I really like my coffee table, which I usually keep underneath my window.
 It is a small 1950s style table (as you can see there is a running 1950s theme throughout my interior) but I decided to keep this one plain unpainted wood.
 Due to the table being quite small it is very versatile so if I wanted to use it in my living room (if friends came for example) I find it easy to move around and use in many different ways.

 One of my favourite parts about my bedroom are the chain of fairy lights which I have placed around the top of my wardrobe, because I think they are very cosy and add such a nice warm light on an evening.
 On the little shelf I also have some wooden letters that spell out ‘love’ and this is so sweet with the fairy lights behind.
-I love simple touches that make my room feel homely and comforting.
+I love simple touches that make my safe haven feel homely and comforting.

 Now onto my living space.
 This is a relatively new room for me as due to some building works happening in my home it has meant that this room became a storage space for a period of time.
 However now that the renovations are finished, it meant I can organise my room and make it exactly how I would like it.
 I wanted this room to be completely relaxing and where I can go to completely chill out, which is shown with the neutral colours throughout the whole room.